Sal Aunese

 Siasau "Sal" Aunese (May 8, 1968 – September 23, 1989) was a college football player who played for the University of Colorado.
 Aunese was from Oceanside, California in San Diego County and was of Samoan descent.
 He died at age 21 from stomach cancer.

 Early life

 Born in Oceanside in northern San Diego County, Aunese was raised there with his six siblings.
 His parents spoke Samoan at home growing up.
-He was an All-American Quarterback at Vista High School, where he and his teammates won not only the C.I.F.
-San Diego section championship, but also the state championship.
-He attracted interest from several college programs including the University of Nebraska and the University of Colorado.
+He was an All-American Quarterback at Vista High School, where he and his teammates won not only the CIF San Diego Section championship, but also the state championship.
+He attracted interest from several college programs including the University of Nebraska and the University of Colorado Boulder.

 Aunese's final high school transcript and his low ACT scores caused him to fall under the 1983 Convention Proposal No. 48, commonly referred to as Proposition 48.
 Because of this provision, he missed the freshman year of his college career.